clokep/relapse/docs/usage/configuration/config_documentation.md

   You might want to disable this if the `subject_claim` returned by the mapping provider is not `sub`.

-It is possible to configure Synapse to only allow logins if certain attributes match particular values in the OIDC userinfo.
+It is possible to configure Relapse to only allow logins if certain attributes match particular values in the OIDC userinfo.
 The requirements can be listed under `attribute_requirements` as shown here:
 ```yaml